elvisimprsntr/siriproxy-redeye/README.md

 ThinkFlood had recently added a REST interface to both the original RedEye WiFi unit as well as the RedEye Pro models.
 It does not work with the RedEye Mini.

-The [RedEye Advanced Programming Manual] (http://thinkflood.com/products/redeye/programming-manual.pdf) documents the REST interface for both the Redeye and the RedEys Pro.
+The [RedEye Advanced Programming Manual] (http://thinkflood.com/products/redeye/programming-manual.pdf) documents the REST interface for both the Redeye and the RedEye Pro.

 Installation
 ------------